 - Notable alumni and faculty include multiple Rhodes Scholars, Truman Scholars, Fulbright Scholars, and Pickering Fellows.

-- When it comes to rankings, the College of Medicine ranks among the top 3 schools meeting the nation’s medical needs (Annals of Medicine), the School of Law ranks among the top 20 public service schools (National Jurist Magazine), and the University Hospital has been named one of the best hospitals in the District of Columbia (US News & World Report).
+- Several academic programs are top ranked.
+The College of Medicine ranks among the top 3 schools (Annals of Medicine).
+The School of Law ranks among the top 20 public service schools by National Jurist Magazine.
+The University Hospital is one of the best hospitals in the District of Columbia by US News & World Report.